Population estimates for England and Wales

 An adjustment is made for the local authorities of Harrogate and North Kesteven for other US service arms to account for pockets of localised foreign forces resident in these local authorities.
 The adjustment is based on data from the US Defence Manpower Data Centre on the total number of US Army, Navy and Marine Corps personnel based in the UK.

 Base to local authority of residence

 The population of England and Wales is estimated at the local authority of usual residence.
-USAF data is only provided by base and therefore local authority of usual residence is imputed using data derived from the 2011 Census.
+USAF data are only provided by base, and therefore local authority of usual residence is imputed using data derived from the 2011 Census.
 For any bases in the USAF data where there is no base to residence information available in the census, residence is assumed to be at the local authority of the base.
 This is a valid assumption as the majority of members of the US armed forces live on base.

 Change in foreign armed forces population